Moist Chocolate Chip Date Cake

 - 2. In another large bowl, cream shortening and 1 cup sugar.
 Beat in egg.
 Combine the flour, salt and remaining baking soda; add to creamed mixture alternately with date mixture.

-- 3. Pour into a greased 13-in. x 9-in. baking pan.
+- 3. Pour into a greased 13x9-in. baking pan.
 Sprinkle with remaining sugar; top with chocolate chips and nuts.

-- 4. Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- 4. Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
-Yield: 16-20 servings.

 1 piece: 299 calories, 15g fat (5g saturated fat), 11mg cholesterol, 159mg sodium, 42g carbohydrate (30g sugars, 2g fiber), 3g protein.